Southern Democrats: 2009–present

+However, even since January 2015, Democrats have not been completely shut out of power in the South.
+Democrat John Bel Edwards was elected governor of Louisiana in 2015 and won re-election in 2019, running as an anti-abortion, pro-gun conservative Democrat.
+In a 2017 special election, moderate Democrat Doug Jones was elected a U.S. Senator from Alabama, though he lost re-election in 2020.
+Democrat Roy Cooper was elected governor of North Carolina in 2016, won re-election in 2020, and Democrat Josh Stein won in 2024.
+Andy Beshear was elected governor of Kentucky in 2019 and won re-election in 2023.
+As of February 2025, Democrats control the governorships of Kentucky, North Carolina, Maryland, and Delaware and the state legislatures of Maryland, Delaware, and Virginia.
+Joe Manchin would be the last Democrat to win statewide in West Virginia in 2018, later switching to Independent status, before declining to run for re-election in 2024.

-Presently, most of the U.S. House or state legislative seats held by Democrats in the South are based in majority-minority or urban districts.
+Since 2017, most U.S. House or state legislative seats held by Democrats in the South are majority-minority or urban districts.
 Due to growing urbanization and changing demographics in many Southern states, more liberal Democrats have found success in the South.
-In the 2018 elections, Democrats nearly succeeded in taking governor's seats in Georgia and Florida, won 12 national House seats in the South and performed well in Senate races in Texas and Florida; the trend continued in the 2019 elections, where Democrats took both houses of the Virginia General Assembly, and in 2020 where Joe Biden (a former Senator from Delaware, classified as a Southern state by the Census Bureau) narrowly won Georgia with Republicans winning down ballot, along with Raphael Warnock and Jon Ossoff narrowly winning both Senate seats in that state just two months later.
+In the 2018 elections, Democrats nearly succeeded in taking governor's seats in Georgia and Florida and gained 12 national House seats in the South; the trend continued in the 2019 elections, where Democrats took both houses of the Virginia General Assembly, and in 2020 where Joe Biden narrowly won Georgia with Republicans winning down ballot, along with Raphael Warnock and Jon Ossoff narrowly winning both U.S. Senate seats in that state just two months later.
 However, Democrats would lose the governor races in Florida and Georgia in 2022 by wider margins than in 2018, though Senator Warnock won re-election in Georgia.

+Virginia is a notable exception to Republican dominance in the former 11 Confederate states, due to Northern Virginia being part of the Washington metropolitan area, with both major parties continuing to be competitive in the State in the 21st century.
+Both of Virginia's U.S. Senators are Democrats, as is Governor-elect Abigail Spanberger.

+As of the 2020s, Southern Democrats who consistently vote for the Democratic ticket are mostly urban liberals or African Americans, while most White Southerners of both genders tend to vote for the Republican ticket, although there are sizable numbers of swing voters who sometimes split their tickets or cross party lines.

 Election results

 Noted Southern Democrats

 Individuals are organized in sections by chronological (century they died or are still alive) order and then alphabetical order (last name then first name) within sections.
-Current or former U.S. Presidents or Vice Presidents have their own section that begins first, but not former Confederate States Presidents or Vice Presidents.
-Also, incumbent federal or state officeholders begin second.
+Current or former U.S. presidents or Vvce presidents have their own section that begins first, but not former Confederate States presidents or vice presidents.
+Also, incumbent federal or statewide officeholders begin second.